-- 8.1 All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable them to: - understand the relevance and purpose of learning activities; - experience levels of understanding and rates of progress that bring feelings of success and achievement. - 8.2 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning objectives; we differentiate work appropriately, and we use assessment to inform the next stage of learning. - 8.3 We will follow the graduated approach and the four-part cycle of assess, plan, do, review - 8.4 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
+8.1 All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable them to:

+• understand the relevance and purpose of learning activities.

+• experience levels of understanding and rates of progress that bring feelings of success and achievement.

+8.2 Teachers use a range of strategies to meet children's special educational needs, children are supported with their learning dependent on their need.

+8.3 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 There are times, though, when to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.

+8.4 We will follow the graduated approach and the four-part cycle of assess, plan, do, review.